Design

 Pane name Description Available operations

-Displays all the folders and scripts in your workspace.
+Displays all the folders, scripts, functions, and custom objects in your workspace.

 When viewing the Home pane, this tree is always displayed.